-Only if at least one of the applicants is a resident or national of the United States of America may an international application be filed in the United States Receiving Office ( PCT Article 9(1) and (3), PCT Rules 19.1 and 19.2 , 35 U.S.C.
-361(a) and 37 CFR 1.412(a) , 1.421 ).
-The concepts of residence and nationality are defined in PCT Rule 18.1 .
-For the purpose of filing an international application, the applicant may be either the inventor or the successor in title of the inventor (assignee or owner).
-However, the laws of the various designated States regarding the requirements for applicants must also be considered when filing an international application.
-For example, the patent law of the United States of America requires that, for the purposes of designating the United States of America, the applicant(s) must be the inventor(s) ( 35 U.S.C.
-373 , PCT Article 27(3) ).
+Only if at least one of the applicants is a resident or national of the United States of America may an international application be filed in the United States Receiving Office.
+See PCT Article 9(1)and (3), PCT Rules 19.1 and 19.2, 35 U.S.C.
+361(a) and 37 CFR 1.412(a) and 1.421.
+The concepts of residence and nationality are defined in PCT Rule 18.1.

-The United States Receiving Office is located at 2900 Crystal Drive in Arlington, Virginia.
-International applications and related papers may be deposited with the United States Receiving Office by addressing the papers to "Mail Stop PCT" and delivering them to the Customer Service Window at the USPTO’s Alexandria headquarters.
+International applications may be filed electronically through the Office’s electronic filing system (EFS-Web).
+International applications and related papers may also be deposited with the United States Receiving Office by addressing the papers to "Mail Stop PCT" and delivering them to the Customer Service Window at the USPTO’s Alexandria headquarters.
 The street address is: U.S. Patent and Trademark Office, Customer Service Window, Mail Stop PCT, Randolph Building, 401 Dulany Street, Alexandria, VA 22314.
 The mailing address for delivery by the U.S. Postal Service is: Mail Stop PCT, Commissioner for Patents, P.O.
 Box 1450, Alexandria, Virginia 22313-1450.
-It should be noted that the “Express Mail” provisions of 37 CFR 1.10 apply to the filing of all applications and papers filed in the U.S. Patent and Trademark Office, including PCT international applications and related papers and fees.
-It should be further noted, however, that PCT international applications and papers relating to international applications are specifically excluded from the Certificate of Mailing or Transmission procedures under 37 CFR 1.8 .
-See MPEP § 1834 .
-If 37 CFR 1.8 is improperly used, the date to be accorded the paper will be the date of actual receipt in the Office unless the receipt date falls on a Saturday, Sunday, or Federal holiday in which case the date of receipt will be the next succeeding day which is not a Saturday, Sunday, or Federal holiday ( 37 CFR 1.6 ).
+It should be noted that the Priority Mail Express® provisions of 37 CFR 1.10 apply to the filing of all applications and papers filed in the U.S. Patent and Trademark Office, including PCT international applications and related papers and fees.
+It should be further noted, however, that PCT international applications and papers relating to international applications are specifically excluded from the Certificate of Mailing or Transmission procedures under 37 CFR 1.8.
+See MPEP § 1834.
+If 37 CFR 1.8 is improperly used, the date to be accorded the paper will be the date of actual receipt in the Office unless the receipt date falls on a Saturday, Sunday, or federal holiday in which case the date of receipt will be the next succeeding day which is not a Saturday, Sunday, or federal holiday (37 CFR 1.6).

 The United States Receiving Office and PCT Help Desk are available to offer guidance on PCT requirements and procedures.
 See MPEP § 1730 for information on contacting the staff and other available means for obtaining information.

-If all of the applicants are indicated to be residents or nationals of non-PCT Contracting States, PCT Rule 19.4 does not apply, and the application is denied an international filing date.>
+If all of the applicants are indicated to be residents and nationals of non-PCT Contracting States, PCT Rule 19.4 does not apply, and the application is denied an international filing date.